 The Preferences file is where Photoshop stores many of its performance settings.
 There's general display and interface settings, tool settings, file handling and saving options, type settings, scratch disk settings, plugin options, and more.
 Each time we close out of Photoshop, the Preferences file is re-written.
 Unfortunately, each time we re-write a file, there's a chance that something will go wrong, and if that file happens to be your Preferences file, well, that's when Photoshop starts acting up.

 Luckily, there's an easy way to reset Photoshop's preferences back to their defaults.
 In fact, as of Photoshop CC 2015, there's two easy ways to do it!
 In this tutorial, we'll learn both ways.
 We'll start with the original way that works with any version of Photoshop.
-Then, as if that way isn't easy enough, we'll look at an even easier way to reset the Preferences file using a brand new option in Photoshop CC (Creative Cloud).Get the PDF version of this tutorial!
+Then, as if that way isn't easy enough, we'll look at an even easier way to reset the Preferences file using a brand new option in Photoshop CC (Creative Cloud).Download our tutorials as print-ready PDFs!

 A Word Of Caution